 A deceased person’s body holds strong symbolism in various cultures in relation to funerary customs, as it is used as a direct representation of the deceased individual.
 Its absence, such as in disaster scenarios, may cause legal and sociocultural burdens.
 This absence also creates uncertainty for individuals regarding the life status of their absent close one.
 The identification of bodies in forensic cases is considered extremely important in providing closure.
 Body bags play a vital role in early stages of disaster victim identification as they are a tool that allow for storage, isolation and transportation of the body of a deceased person.

 Preliminary biological and load testing undertaken by the Forensic Department of the International Committee of the Red Cross (ICRC), who have been financially supportive and to whom the first hundred prototype bags were provided, demonstrate that the bag successfully held a vacuum and slowed decomposition.
-Peer-reviewed research in association with the Taphonomic Research in Anthropology: Centre for Experimental Studies of the University of Central Lancashire, to verify results and explore the full potential of the better body bag, is underway.
-The taphonomic research will focus on molecular as well as whole body preservation in the new body bags using three time interval points in two separate locations with differing temperature points.
-Finally, the first 10,000 bags deployed in the field will be specifically monitored by ICRC.
-Regular feedback and improvement circles will ensure optimal performance and usability in the real deployment conditions.
+Peer-reviewed research in association with the Taphonomic Research in Anthropology: Centre for Experimental Studies of the University of Central Lancashire, verified results and explored the full potential of the better body bag, is underway.
+The taphonomic research focused on molecular as well as whole body preservation in the new body bags using three time interval points in two separate locations with differing temperature points.
+Finally, the first 10,000 bags deployed in the field were specifically monitored by ICRC.
+Regular feedback and improvement circles ensured optimal performance and usability in the real deployment conditions.

 As our Humanitarian Innovation Fund grant comes to an end, it is time now to wrap up the project and show our evolution over the last two amazing years.
 We reflect on our journey from the idea of a better body bag into a minimum viable product, tested in the field and now ready to scale.View